orisai/scheduler/docs/README.md

 ### Maintenance setup

-Create a `MaintenanceChecker` implementation for your environment:
+Create a `MaintenanceChecker` implementation for the environment:

 ```php
 use Orisai\Scheduler\Maintenance\MaintenanceChecker;